Is this correct? (self employed status)

 Now its not allowed as it has set times some companys get anyway with it by rent ing the van for a penny

 Enjoy this discussion?
-Check out these related topics: Employed or self employed, WTD for self employed, Sandwich Bar, Courier, Window Cleaner: I want to be self-employed, Can an employer deduct excess from an employee's wages, Milan, made redundent!! magic, just before christmas, Courier Tracking - Android, New Member, Newbie in Scotland, ONE FOR ADMIN.
+Check out these related topics: Employed or self employed, WTD for self employed, Sandwich Bar, Courier, Window Cleaner: I want to be self-employed, Can an employer deduct excess from an employee's wages, Milan, Courier Tracking - Android, made redundent!! magic, just before christmas, New Member, Newbie in Scotland, Sub Contract work.

 Reply To Topic